ajithrnayak/ajith_blog/content/posts/2022-09-20---how-to-play-ogg-files-on-iOS-with-VLCKit/index.md

 end
 ```

-Then, run the following command:
+Then, run the command:

 ```bash
 pod install
 ```

+You've just added the dependency 'MobileVLCKit'.
+Before proceeding to the next step, open the '.xcworkspace' file.

 **System Dependency**